LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

           This allows changing number of workers at runtime.

-Several notable constraints apply to RAJA CUDA *thread-direct* policies.
+Several notable constraints apply to RAJA CUDA/HIP *thread-direct* policies.

 .. note:: * Repeating thread direct policies with the same thread dimension
             in perfectly nested loops is not recommended.
 Your code may do